aws-samples/amazon-serverless-datalake-workshop/instructions.md

 # Governance
 Most large organizations will have different data classification tiers and a number of roles that have access to different classifications of data.
 With an S3 data lake, there are several ways to protect the data and grant access to the data.

 The first layer will be to use IAM policies to grant access to IAM principles to the data in the S3 bucket.
-This is done with S3 bucket policies and IAM polices attached to IAM users, groups, and roles.
+This is done with S3 bucket policies and IAM policies attached to IAM users, groups, and roles.

 This approach is required if the consumer of the date requires direct access to the files or queries through Amazon Athena.